WesleyAC/deeplinks/docs/readme.md

 ## Non-goals

-* Handling very-frequently-changing content, such as wikis.
-It should be robust to occasional small edits, but if you want truly robust deep linking, you really need CRDTs.
+* Handling frequently-changing content, such as wikis.
+It should be robust to occasional small edits, but if you want truly robust deep linking, you really need support from the authoring environment (CRDTs, etc).
 * Working for every usecase.
 I have specific things that I want in a script like this, and other people will have other things they want.
 Those people should build their own similar scripts — diversity is good!

 ## Installation